 Lisa: the biggest thing is probably that I’ve become more independent … I’ve lived with my parents before I left and now I’ve lived on my own and I’ve been traveling and I’ve been buying my own groceries and doing my own cleaning and everything and it feels good to take care of myself … I think I’ve really grown up and it’s time to go out on my own.

 Since Lisa believes that she was successful in developing a more independent and adult sense of self, she can maintain her initial assumption of belonging to Europe as the place of a mature and sophisticated lifestyle.
-This allows her to maintain her prior beliefs about the level of sophistication of both Europe and herself, at least on a general level.
-In comparison to her pre-SA conceptualization of Europe as one singular, undifferentiated entity, her travel experience allows her to begin to perceive Europe as an agglomeration of different, distinct cultures in contrast to multicultural Canada:
+In comparison to her pre-SA conceptualization of Europe as one singular, undifferentiated entity, her travel experience allows her to begin to perceive Europe as an agglomeration of different, distinct cultures in contrast to “multicultural” Canada:

-Lisa: Canada is so multicultural and it’s so different to be over there … it’s not as multicultural … and it’s kind of interesting because they have a REAL culture and every country I went to, I was like yes … this is noticeably Germany, this is noticeably Denmark, this is noticeably Sweden, whereas here … no one here is Canadian, but the people there … they’re actually German and Swedish and Danish.
+Lisa: Canada is so multicultural and it’s so different to be over there [in Germany/Europe] … it’s not as multicultural … and it’s kind of interesting because they have a REAL culture and every country I went to, I was like yes … this is noticeably Germany, this is noticeably Denmark, this is noticeably Sweden, whereas here … no one here is Canadian, but the people there … they’re actually German and Swedish and Danish.

-Lisa’s conceptualization of culture draws on the notion of “national culture” as a consistent and objectively existing system of traditions, values, and practices (see also Gogolin, 2003, on this concept of culture).
-Canada appears as a confusing mixture of different national cultures, whereas European countries are putatively “more pure” with unique differences and homogenous compositions.
+Lisa’s conceptualization of culture draws on the notion of national culture as a consistent and objectively existing system of traditions, values, and practices (see also Gogolin, 2003, on this concept of culture).
+Canada appears as a confusing mixture of different national cultures, whereas European countries are putatively more pure with unique differences and homogenous compositions.
 Her concept of European culture has thus been differentiated according to her experience of Europe as a multinational place, yet the very notion of culture specifically has remained unchanged for her.

 Corresponding to Lisa’s reliance on surface phenomena, she still reveals the initial trust in the value of dos and don’ts recommendations and factual information about Germany: